OLM Return to Public Masses on Pentecost

 Don’t forget to make your donation to CTSO so that you can receive the state tax credit.
-I made mine to the maximum amount I can give.
-This is a win-win situations as we get our money back as state tax credits and the students get scholarships.
+I make mine the maximum amount I can give.
+This is a win-win situations since we get our money back as state tax credits and our students get scholarships.
 Please remember to check the box for All Saints Catholic School.
 See the link on the side of the page to make your donation.

 We have been updating our parish Facebook page frequently.
 You can take a look by clicking on the link on the left side of the page.